MagicDoraemon/MagicDoraemon/README.md

   Hi, I'm Doraemon
 </h3>

-📍 I live in Tokyo, Japan.
+📍 I live in Kyoto, Japan.

 🏢 I’m an engineer work at Nintendo.